rocket-pool/docs.rocketpool.net/docs/en/node-staking/local/prepare-pc.md

 node.
 :::

-For installation on other distros, the Smartnode installer will not be able to automatically install some system dependencies (such as `docker-compose`).
+For installation on other distros, the Smart Node installer will not be able to automatically install some system dependencies (such as `docker-compose`).
 Some manual steps will be required during installation.

-For `arm64` systems, the Smartnode installer only natively supports Debian and Debian-based distros such as Ubuntu.
+For `arm64` systems, the Smart Node installer only natively supports Debian and Debian-based distros such as Ubuntu.
 For other distros, manual steps will be required during installation.

 ## Installing the Operating System